flux-framework/flux-docs/quickstart.rst

 .. note::
-   Flux still supports python-2.7, but we recommend that you use python-3.6 or higher as the Python community will stop maintaining this version in 2020.
+   Flux still supports python-2.7, but we recommend that you use python-3.6 or higher as the Python community has stopped maintaining this version as of 2020.
+The ``PYTHON_VERSION`` environment variable adds a suffix to the python interpreter executable.
+Configure would look for python3 in the example above.

 Ensure all is right with the world by running the built-in ``make check`` target: